OpenDSA/OpenDSA/RST/en/FLSlides/TuringExtend.rst

    | :math:`L = \{a^nb^nc^n \mid n \geq 1\}` can be accepted by an
      LBA.
    |    So, LBA more powerful than pushdown automata.
-   | But turns out to be less powerful than TM (but this is hard to
+   | But turns out to be less powerful than TM with unrestricted space
-     prove)
+     (but this is hard to prove)

 .. slide:: A Universal Turing Machine